NucleiAv/AutoPauseMiddleware/README.md

 How to Use:
 -----------
 1. **Run AutoPauseMiddleware as Administrator.**
-2. Enter the exact or partial title of the game window (as it appears in the title bar).
+2. Enter the exact title of the game window (as it appears in the title bar) like for GTA V it's 'Grand Theft Auto V'.
 3. Choose your pause method:
    - [ ] ESC key
    - [ ] Other key (e.g., F5, SPACE, etc.)